Loss of appetite

-Lack of appetite is a common problem faced by people with cancer of unknown primary (CUP).
-Some people don’t feel like eating because of stress from the diagnosis and treatment.
-The treatment may also change the way food tastes or smells.
-You might also not want to eat much if you are feeling sick (nauseated) or have a sore mouth.
-These problems can often be treated, so let your treatment team know.
+Not feeling like eating is a common problem faced by people with CUP.
+This may be caused by the cancer itself or side effects of treatment.
+You may not enjoy the way food tastes or smells, or you may be worried about the diagnosis and treatment.
+You might also not want to eat much if you are feeling sick (nauseated) or have a sore mouth or oral thrush infection.
+These problems can often be managed, so let your treatment team know.

 You may go through periods of having no appetite.
 These may last a few days or weeks, or be ongoing.
 During these periods, it may help to have liquid meal substitutes.
 These are high-kilojoule drinks containing some of the major nutrients needed by your body.
 Drinking these may help keep your energy levels up during periods when your appetite is poor.

 Tips for when you don’t feel like eating

 - Have small meals and snacks frequently throughout the day.

 - Use small dishes so food isn’t “lost” on the plate (e.g. serve soup in a cup).

 - Use lemon juice, fresh herbs, ginger, garlic or honey to add more interesting flavours to food.